raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DSO permits zero round-trip operation using TCP Fast Open {{?RFC7413}} with TLS 1.3 {{?RFC8446}}
 0-RTT to reduce or eliminate round trips in session establishment.
 TCP Fast Open is only permitted in combination with TLS 0-RTT.
-In the rest of this section we refer to TLS 1.3 early data in a TLS 0-RTT initial handshake message, whether or not it is included in a TCP Fast Open packet, as "early data."
+In the rest of this section we refer to TLS 1.3 early data in a TLS 0-RTT initial handshake message, whether or not it is included in a TCP SYN packet with early data using the TCP Fast Open option, as "early data."

 A DSO message may or may not be permitted to be sent as early data.
 The definition for each TLV that can be used as a primary TLV is required to state whether or not that TLV is